cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 - Java runtime (on CDAP and Hadoop nodes)
 - Node.js runtime (on CDAP nodes)
-- Hadoop and HBase (and possibly Hive) environment to run against
+- Hadoop and HBase (and optionally Hive) environment to run against
 - CDAP nodes require Hadoop and HBase client installation and configuration.
   **Note:** No Hadoop services need to be running.